Courageous Compassion Facilitation Program

 Q: Can I apply for the program if I haven't yet completed the required online courses?

 A: You can apply for the program once you have successfully completed at least one of the online courses or have attended at least one weekend workshop with us.
 Participants are required to complete all five core online courses (LOVE, SEE, HEAL, ENVISION, ACT) before the training begins.

-Q: I don't want to teach SCT or a particular method, but am interested in learning from other traditions as well as ways of integrating a more relational model of compassion into my own work.
+Q: I don't want to teach this program or a particular method, but am interested in learning from other traditions as well as ways of integrating a more relational model of compassion into my own work.
 Should I apply?

 A: Yes, you are welcome to apply.
 The program is designed to help participants deepen their practice and teaching in a variety of ways.